shantanukamdi/angular-crud/README.md

 ## Angular Crud
-This is a sample crud project for learning purpose to get started with Angular JS
+This is a sample crud project for learning purpose to get started with Angular JS and Material Design

 ## Steps to run the project
 1. Clone the repo.